 The integration of data science and patient care has created a high-demand niche for clinicians skilled in health informatics.
 Through specialized training, practitioners master EHRs, predictive analytics, and remote monitoring tools for improved care.
 Integrating technology with medicine is no longer optional; it forms the essential foundation of precision, data-driven healthcare delivery.

-According to Public Health Degrees, medical record and health information technician roles are projected to grow 7% through 2043.
-Meanwhile, computer and information research scientist positions are expected to increase by 20%.
+According to the U.S. Bureau of Labor Statistics, medical record and health information technician employment is projected to grow 7% through 2033, faster than the average for all occupations.
+The BLS also projects 20% growth for computer and information research scientists during the same period.
 These figures underscore the rising demand for informatics expertise as digital infrastructure becomes the standard in modern clinical practice.

 Frequently Asked Questions